dani69654/evm_scan_wallets/README.md

 - Run `npm i`

 - Create a `.env` file in the root directory <br>
-  The env file should look like to this (the Sendgrid api key is not mandatory):
+  The env file should look like this (the Sendgrid api key is not mandatory):

 ```js
   ETHEREUM_PRC_NODE =